mosquito/pyjwt-rsa/README.md

 **Options:**

-- `-K, --private-key`: Path to the private key.
+- `-K`, `--private-key`: Path to the private key.
-- `-k, --public-key`: Path to the public key.
+- `-k`, `--public-key`: Path to the public key.
 If ommited, the public key will be extracted from the private key.
-- `-V, --no-verify`: Do not verify the token's signature.
+- `-V`, `--no-verify`: Do not verify the token's signature.
-- `-I, --no-interactive`: Disable interactive mode.
+- `-I`, `--no-interactive`: Disable interactive mode.
 By default, interactive mode is enabled.

 **Examples:**